MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 Follow the instructions from the admin guides to support a disconnected computer:

 - For the classic client: [Support for disconnected computers](./rms-client/client-admin-guide-customizations.md#support-for-disconnected-computers)

+    In this configuration, the scanner from the classic client cannot apply protection, remove protection, or inspect protected files by using your organization's cloud-based key.
+Instead, the scanner is limited to using labels that apply classification only, or apply protection that uses [HYOK](configure-adrms-restrictions.md)

 - For the unified labeling client: [Support for disconnected computers](./rms-client/clientv2-admin-guide-customizations.md#support-for-disconnected-computers)

+    In this configuration, the scanner from the unified labeling client can apply protection, remove protection, and inspect protected files by using the *DelegatedUser* parameter with the Set-AIPAuthentication cmdlet.

 Then, do the following: